sheikhmuhammadali/RFID/README.md

 # RFID - Testing your UHF RFID Reader in Linux - 866MHz

-This is a simple script written in Python to check whether your RFID is connected or not.
-As well as it displays the value of your RFID tag.
+This is a simple script written in Python to interface your RFID Reader in Linux.

+The purpose of the Script is to:
+1. Check if the port is connected
+2. Reads the RFID tag and prints the value